tlope6/tlope6/README.md

 **What I'm working on:**💻
 - Improving my CaptialChronicles App
+- UI changes for 3-Card Poker and KenoGame
-- Developing a ML project
+- Developing a ML project **coming soon**
 - Exploring new languages I haven't learned yet